 Hope to hear your views of what you think about it.

-For new readers of my blog, the Cookbook (in print) is availble through Createspace or directly through me.
+For new readers of my blog, the Cookbook (in print) is available through Amazon.

 The second reason is that I passed a lot of frustrating days trying to deal with a case of plagiarism.
 Unfortunately all my efforts were in vain.
 Here is google’s reply: